DimitarKdb/DB-COURIER-FIRM/README.md

 # Courier Firm DB - SQL Project

-This project simulates the database a courier firm, focusing on managing packages, deliveries, customers, and couriers.
+This project simulates the database of a courier firm, focusing on managing packages, deliveries, customers, and couriers.
 The project uses SQL scripts to create and manage the database, and includes a simple Java application to demonstrate database interaction.

 ## Project Structure